Ken Paxton: Abortion

 Paxton supports bans on access to abortion.
 He gave his employees a paid vacation day to celebrate the overturning of Roe v.
 Wade.

-Paxton has sought to block rules from the US Health and Human Services Department that would require hospitals to provide abortions to women when the procedure is necessary to save their lives.
+Paxton has sought to block rules from the Department of Health and Human Services that would require hospitals to provide abortions to women when the procedure is necessary to save their lives.

-After Texas judge Maya Guerra Gamble ruled that Kate Cox, a pregnant woman whose fetus had the trisomy 18 condition, qualified for an abortion under the medical exemption provision in Texas law, Paxton in December 2023 called the judge an "activist" that was "not medically qualified" to make this ruling, threatened to prosecute doctors if they performed an abortion on Cox, and stated that Texas hospitals that allowed Cox's abortion could "be liable for negligent credentialing" the abortion-performing doctor.
-Paxton appealed Gamble's ruling to the Texas Supreme Court, arguing that "how long the child is expected to live" was irrelevant to the case, and that Cox had not proven that the pregnancy threatened her life.
-The Supreme Court paused Gamble's ruling, leading to Cox leaving Texas to obtain an abortion; later the Texas Supreme Court ruled against Cox, stating that even though her pregnancy was "extremely complicated", even "serious" pregnancy difficulties do not meet Texas' medical exemption provision.

 Paxton sued to block emergency abortions under the Emergency Medical Treatment and Active Labor Act.
-Judge James Wesley Hendrix blocked the guidance which was appealed to the supreme court in Moyle v.
+Judge James Wesley Hendrix blocked the guidance which was appealed to the Supreme Court in Moyle v.
 United States.

+After Texas judge Maya Guerra Gamble ruled that Kate Cox, a pregnant woman whose fetus had the trisomy 18 condition, qualified for an abortion under the medical exemption provision in Texas law, Paxton in December 2023 called the judge an "activist" who was "not medically qualified" to make this ruling, threatened to prosecute doctors if they performed an abortion on Cox, and stated that Texas hospitals that allowed Cox's abortion could "be liable for negligent credentialing" the abortion-performing doctor.
+Paxton appealed Gamble's ruling to the Texas Supreme Court, arguing that "how long the child is expected to live" was irrelevant to the case, and that Cox had not proven that the pregnancy threatened her life.
+The Supreme Court paused Gamble's ruling, leading to Cox leaving Texas to obtain an abortion; later the Texas Supreme Court ruled against Cox, stating that even though her pregnancy was "extremely complicated", even "serious" pregnancy difficulties do not meet Texas's medical exemption provision.

-Paxton sued to block the 2024 Privacy Rule which prohibits disclosing health information to investigate the act of seeking, obtaining, providing, or facilitating reproductive health care.
+Paxton sued to block the 2024 Privacy Rule, which prohibits disclosing health information to investigate the act of seeking, obtaining, providing, or facilitating reproductive health care.

 Paxton sued a New York doctor for providing "abortion-inducing drugs" to a Texas resident.

 Paxton joined 14 other AG's "urging Congress to consider taking action preempting abortion shield laws".